-Check out Clearview Security’s powder-coating partner colour palette here.
+Check out Clearview Security’s powder-coating partner colour palette.

-Crimsafe products are among the most durable security screens and doors on the market.
+Crimsafe products are amongst the most durable security screens and doors on the market.
 Despite their ability to withstand force and environmental wear and tear, all mesh traps dirt and impurities from the air, giving it a worn appearance over time.
-Salt, moisture, and airborne impurities can all lead to staining of the mesh coating, reddish marks, or white salt build up.
+Salt, moisture, and airborne impurities can all lead to staining of the mesh coating, reddish marks, or white salt build-up.

-- Crimsafe easily exceeds the Australian Standards required protect your family and help keep intruders out.
+- Crimsafe easily exceeds the Australian Standards required to protect your family and help keep intruders out.